NisreenFarhoud/Bash-Cheatsheet/README.md

 This directory contains files and subdirectories that lead into other subdirectories.

 ###pwd
-The `pwd` command displays where you are in the directory structure. <br>
+The `pwd` command, short for print working directory, displays where you are in the directory structure.
 Your location is known as the working directory.
 For example, if we call `pwd` and the output is: